-This International Women’s Day (Friday, March 8th 2019), 16 of the 20 SANDEMANs cities will be offering special female-focussed tours, shining a light on some of the truly remarkable heroes (she-roes!) who made their mark on the cities we call home.
+This International Women’s Day some of the SANDEMANs cities will be offering special female-focussed tours, shining a light on some of the truly remarkable heroes (she-roes!) who made their mark on the cities we call home.
 While we’ll be collectively highlighting hundreds of amazing women, we put together a list of 7 of the kick-ass women you might not have heard about, but will definitely want to learn about.
 Enjoy!

 1. Amsterdam – Hannie Schaft